nordicenergy/nordicenergy-sdk/TYPEDOC.md

 > **For example:**
 > `typedoc --name <Name>` to set the name of header
 > `typedoc --theme <default | minimal | path/to/theme>` to set the theme of documation
-> `typedoc --readme <path/to/readme | none>` path to readme file that should be displayed on the index page.
+> `typedoc --readme <path/to/readme | nnet>` path to readme file that should be displayed on the index page.
 > `typedoc --ignoreCompilerErrors` Should TypeDoc generate documentation pages even after the compiler has returned errors?

 ### Install TypeDoc